riddheshMarkandeya/Daily-Screener-WSU/README.md

 # Daily Screener WSU

-This app can generates the daily screener QR code automatically everyday.
+This app can generate the daily screener QR code automatically everyday.